agraef/pd-lua/tutorial/pd-lua-intro.md

 Pd's arrays provide an efficient means to store possibly large vectors of float values.
 These are often used for sample data (waveforms) of a given size (the number of samples), but can also be employed to store copious amounts of numerical control data.
 Arrays are usually associated with a graphical display (called a *graph*), and Pd's table object lets you create an array along with a graph as a special kind of subpatch.

-Pd-Lua provides a `Table` class to represent array and table data, and a few functions to query and manipulate that data.
+Pd-Lua provides `pd.Table` to represent array and table data, and a few functions to query and manipulate that data.
 This comes in handy, e.g., if you want to fill an array with a computed waveform.
 While Pd has its own corresponding facilities, complicated waveforms are often much easier to create in Lua, which offers a fairly complete set of basic mathematical functions in its standard library, and a whole lot more through 3rd party libraries such as [Numeric Lua](https://github.com/carvalho/numlua).

 Here are the array/table functions provided by Pd-Lua.
 Note that like in Pd arrays, indices are zero-based and thus range from `0` to `tab:length()-1`.

 - `pd.Table:new():sync(name)`, short form: `pd.table(name)`: creates the Lua representation of a Pd array and associates it with the Pd array named `name`.
-The result is `nil` if an array or table of that name doesn't exist.
+This requires that an array or table of that name already exists (`sync` will *not* create it), otherwise the result is `nil`.
 You usually assign that value to a local variable (named `tab` below) to refer to it later.

 - `tab:length()`: returns the length of `tab` (i.e., the number of samples in it)